A Message from our CEO

 - We have advised staff when they arrive home at the end of their shift to wash their hands, wash their clothing, shower, and change into clean clothes to reduce the risk of COVID transmission.

-- All MAT services remain operational and provide necessary dosing while limiting patient interactions, maintaining social distance and offering teletherapy services.
+- All MAT services remain operational and provide necessary dosing while limiting patient interactions, maintaining social distance, and offering teletherapy services.

 - All cleaning products have been reviewed for effectiveness against COVID-19 and additional products have been added for use.
-Facility directors have bolstered RCA cleaning protocols to remain in line with all CDC recommendations in order to help limit the spread of infection.
+Facility directors have bolstered RCA cleaning protocols to remain in line with all CDC recommendations to help limit the spread of infection.

 - The supply chain for necessary cleaning supplies and Personal Protective Equipment (PPE) is constantly reviewed and inventory of items is monitored daily to ensure adequate supplies at each RCA location.
 Despite the current strain on the supply chain, RCA has been able to obtain the appropriate PPE for our level of care as outlined by the CDC.
-This includes procedural masks, eye protection, gloves, gowns and other needed items.
+This includes procedural masks, eye protection, gloves, gowns, and other needed items.